What does GDPR mean for your business?

-The ‘right to remedy’ means that individuals have the right to ask for compensation.
-There’ll also be significant fines of up to 4% of revenue or €20m for any organisations found to be non-compliant.
+The ‘right to remedy’ means that individuals have new and enhanced rights and, in some cases, the right to compensation.
+There are also significant fines of up to 4% of revenue or €20m for any organisations found to be non-compliant.

-As well as a potential fine, failure to comply with GDPR also runs the risk of damaging your business’ reputation, as well as relationships with suppliers and partners.
-Getting on top of this regulation and ensuring your business is compliant before May 2018 should be a priority.
+Alongside a potential fine, failure to comply with GDPR runs the risk of damaging your business reputation, as well as relationships with suppliers and partners.
+Getting on top of this regulation and ensuring your business is compliant should be a priority.